campfireunion/docs/docs/2023.2/studio/how-tos/motion-and-scene-capture/how-to-remix-a-post.md

-# Remixing a post
+# How to remix a post

-Creators can allow viewers to remix their content to create something new.
+You can put your spin on someone else's content by remixing a post.

 **Step 1.** With a post loaded, press **menu** button on either controller to open the **main menu**.
 If a post is remixable, a **remix** button will appear.